(Program note: Though terminal MA degrees may occasionally be awarded, the programs are designed with successful completion of the PhD as the goal.)

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

 Graduate students should consider opportunities for professional development as they begin their programs of graduate study.
 As students plan programs of study, participation in campus and disciplinary organizations, scholarly presentations at academic conferences, and potential outlets for publication of research, they should consider the ways that these activities begin to establish areas of scholarly and pedagogical competence, connections with other researchers and teachers in the field, and audiences for their scholarship.
 Some of the best resources for professional development are the people—both faculty and other graduate students—in the Department of Communication Arts.
 These people may serve as sources of valuable advice and information, and their actions may provide examples of practices that promote professional development.
 Further, campus-wide resources are available to enrich students’ graduate studies and enhance their professional skills.
+A full list of departmental resources can be found in the Communication Arts Graduate Student Handbook page about Professional Development and Career Planning.

-department resources for professional development
+Department resources for professional development

 Two important departmental resources for professional development are a graduate student’s advisor and the department colloquia.